fieldtrip/website/faq/how_can_i_import_my_own_dataformat.md

 ## Circumvent the FieldTrip reading functions

-Alternatively, if you already are able to read the data into MATLAB somehow, you can reformat that data within Matlab into a datastructure that is compatible with FieldTrip.
+Alternatively, if you already are able to read the data into MATLAB somehow, you can reformat that data within MATLAB into a datastructure that is compatible with FieldTrip.
 Raw data that is comparable with the output of preprocessing should consist of a structure with the fields

     data.label      % cell-array containing strings, Nchan*1
     data.fsample    % sampling frequency in Hz, single number